 After a whiplash injury, it is most common for individuals to seek treatment from various healthcare professionals for pain and other symptoms after a whiplash injury.

-Considering that whiplash associated disorder is complex involving a range of populations with various symptoms and belief systems, there is no one single physical or psychological intervention that fits all.
-There is a significant need to shift from a pathological model of intervention to a biopsychosocial approach that provides improved success to treatment.
+Considering that whiplash-associated disorder is complex involving a range of populations with various symptoms and belief systems, there is no one single physical or psychological intervention that fits all.
+There is a significant need to shift from a pathological model of intervention to a biopsychosocial approach that improves treatment success.

-- An evidence-based approach to treatment for acute and chronic WAD is necessary.
+- An evidence-based approach to whiplash treatment for acute and chronic WAD is necessary.

-- Treatment approach needs to be focussed and requires a shift from providing passive treatments to patient education – on pain neuroscience resulting in positive effect and in reducing fear of re-injury (Van Oosterwijck et al. 2011)
+- The treatment approach needs to be focussed and requires a shift from providing passive treatments to patient education – on pain neuroscience resulting in positive effect and in reducing fear of re-injury (Van Oosterwijck et al. 2011)

 - Early access to health professionals in acute post-injury, like physiotherapy with an active approach to treatment, reduces unnecessary referral for radiology and specialists’ services for individuals with ongoing persistent pain post whiplash disorder (Ritchie et al. .2020).

 - A recent study noted that neck muscle function weakens for at least one year after whiplash-associated injury, way beyond the recovery time for neck movement and pain.
 It shows that a non-recovery post WAD to be associated with considerable muscular weakness.
 There needs to be increased clinical focus on early neck function after a whiplash injury (Krogh et al., 2018)

 - There is a lot of evidence in support of the use of exercise for patients with acute and chronic cervical/neck disorders (Drescher et al. 2008)

 So what does the evidence say about Whiplash Injury?

 So the evidence thus far tells us that management of WAD is not finding the problem and fix it approach but rather a multi-model approach to take patients closer to being self-reliant and independent.